Italy - Rome and the Swiss Alps

 Day 7: Venice, Italy

 After breakfast, you will take a 2.5-hour walking tour of the city with an experienced guide.
 Sights will include The Grand CanalSt.
-Mark's Square, St. Mark's Basilica, The Bridge of Sighs, Doge's Palace, and Basilica di Santa Maria della Salute just to name a few.
-You will have a chance to ride on a true Italian Gondola, which was once the main form of transportation through the canals of Venice.
-After the tour will be free time to walk the streets of Venice and shop if you wish.
-You will meet in the evening and enjoy dinner and the rest of the evening will be yours to relax.
+Mark's Square, St. Mark's Basilica, The Bridge of Sighs, Doge's Palace, and Basilica di Santa Maria della Salute, to name a few.
+You will have a chance to ride on an authentic Italian Gondola, which was once the main form of transportation through the canals of Venice.
+After the tour, you will have free time to explore the streets of Venice and shop, if you wish.

 Day 8: Milan, Italy

-Milan is a global capital of fashion and design.
+Milan is the global capital of fashion and design.
 Home to the national stock exchange, it’s a financial hub also known for its high-end restaurants and shops.
 The Gothic Duomo di Milano cathedral and the Santa Maria delle Grazie convent, housing Leonardo da Vinci’s mural “The Last Supper,” testify to centuries of art and culture.

-You will take a 2.5-hour walking tour of the city with an experienced guide which starts at San Babila Square.
-On the tour, you will see the Merchants Square, Scala Theatre, Duomo of Milan, Palazzo Carmagnola, Via Montenapoleone , and the Sforza Castle to name a few, and will conclude at Cadorna Square.
-After dinner will be your free time to relax.
+You will take a 2.5-hour walking tour of the city with an experienced guide, which starts at San Babila Square.
+On the tour, you will see the Merchants Square, Scala Theatre, Duomo of Milan, Palazzo Carmagnola, Via Montenapoleone, and the Sforza Castle, to name a few, and will conclude at Cadorna Square.

 Day 9: Matterhorn, Italy

 While here, you will experience the Matterhorn Glacier Paradise.
 The cable car will carry you to the highest viewing platform in the Alps at 12,739 feet (3883 meters) above sea level!
 You will enjoy a 360-degree panoramic view of over 38 mountain peaks and 14 glaciers in the Italian, French, and Swiss Alps!
 We will stay and tour the beautiful old village of Zermatt.
-Enjoy the beauty of the hotels, stores, and barns which are up to 500 years old.
+Enjoy the beauty of the hotels, stores, and barns, which are up to 500 years old.
 You will tour the Matterhorn museum and immerse yourself in the past.
-See how the people lived in Zermatt in the 19th century.
+Discover how people lived in Zermatt during the 19th century.
 Wake up early to see the magical sunrise on the Matterhorn.
-Catch the first rays which gradually work their way down the east face of the mountain.
-Later in the day, you will enjoy dinner and the rest of the evening will be yours to relax.
+Catch the first rays, which gradually work their way down the east face of the mountain.

 Day 10: Mont Blanc, Italy

-Here you will experience the Skyway, you will be immersed in a breathtaking cable car ride that has 360-degree rotating cabins.
+Here, you will experience the Skyway, where you will be immersed in a breathtaking cable car ride featuring 360-degree rotating cabins.
 From the cable car base station, the Skyway Monte Bianco rises to a mid-way station at Pavillon Du Mont-Frety at an altitude of 7,130 feet (2,173 meters).
-It takes six minutes to reach this point, during which time the cabin makes one complete rotation, giving visitors all-round views into the Aosta valley, as well as improved access to the Italian side of the Mont Blanc massif.
-The halfway station of the Pavillon contains a restaurant and conference center, plus one of the highest botanical gardens in the region, containing some 900 alpine plant species., as well as access to a network of trails.
-Visitors can continue upwards via a second cable car which also slowly revolves, and takes ten minutes to reach Punta Helbronner (known as the Eagles Nest) at an altitude of 11,371 feet (3,466 meters).
-Tourist facilities and scenic viewpoints provide close views of Mont Blanc, and views of the Matterhorn, Monte Rosa, and Gran Paradiso.
-We will stay in the beautiful mountainside town of Courmayeur where you will enjoy dinner and the rest of the evening will be yours to relax.
+It takes six minutes to reach this point.
+During this time, the cabin makes one complete rotation, providing visitors with all-round views of the Aosta Valley, as well as improved access to the Italian side of the Mont Blanc massif.
+The halfway station of the Pavillon features a restaurant and conference center, as well as one of the highest botanical gardens in the region, comprising approximately 900 alpine plant species, along with access to a network of trails.
+Visitors can continue upwards via a second cable car, which also slowly revolves, and takes approximately ten minutes to reach Punta Helbronner at an altitude of 3,466 meters (11,371 feet).
+Tourist facilities and scenic viewpoints offer close-up views of Mont Blanc, as well as views of the Matterhorn, Monte Rosa, and Gran Paradiso.

 Day 11: Mont Blanc, Italy

-You will meet in the evening and enjoy dinner and the rest of the evening will be yours to relax.
+You will meet in the evening and enjoy dinner, and the rest of the evening will be yours to relax.

 Day 12: Geneva, Switzerland

-On the first day, you will have a 2-hour walking tour where you will visit the Place Neuve, St Peter’s Cathedral, Reformation Wall, City Hall, ICRC First Headquarters, Place du Molard, Jet d'Eau, and the Flower Clock.
-Then you will visit the Natural History Museum, an excellent museum for kids and adults to see birds, reptiles, and animals from around the world.
-Later in the day, you will take the cable car up Mont Saleve, a charming mountain with beautiful views of the Geneva basin and the Haute Savoie Mountains.
-After dinner will be your free time to relax or go out for a casual walk in Geneva.
+On the first day, you will embark on a 2-hour walking tour that includes visits to the Place Neuve, St. Peter’s Cathedral, the Reformation Wall, City Hall, the ICRC's First Headquarters, Place du Molard, the Jet d'Eau, and the Flower Clock.
+Then, you will visit the Natural History Museum, an excellent destination for both kids and adults to see birds, reptiles, and animals from around the world.

 Day 12: Geneva, Switzerland

 On your second day, we will travel to Montreux and tour the Chillon Castle.
 A medieval fortress on an island castle located on the shores of Lake Geneva is listed as "Switzerland's most visited historic monument".
-Then a short drive down the road you will tour Aigle Castle and the wine museum.
-Located in the heart of Aigle’s vineyards, this 12th Century château stands out above all due to its unique location at the foot of the Vaud Alps.
-After the short drive back, you will enjoy your farewell dinner and then enjoy the rest of the evening in Geneva.
+Then, a short drive down the road, you will tour Aigle Castle and the wine museum.
+Located in the heart of Aigle’s vineyards, this 12th-century château stands out above all due to its unique location at the foot of the Vaud Alps.

 Day 14: Departure From Geneva, Switzerland